An Evolution Equation Approach to Linear Quantum Field Theory: Abstract Klein--Gordon operator

-It is clear that the above propagators play a central role in Quantum Field Theory.
-In fact, they correspond to positive energy Fock representations of incoming and outgoing quantum fields, which is viewed as a reasonable assumption on the physical grounds.
+The above propagators play a central role in Quantum Field Theory on the spacetime $M$.
+In fact, they correspond to the positive energy Fock representations of incoming and outgoing quantum fields, as will be sketched in Sect.~\ref{Quantum Field Theory on curved space-times}.

 We actually believe that this choice is also distinguished for very different reasons by purely mathematical arguments.
-It probably corresponds to a distinguished (maybe unique) self-adjoint realization of the Klein-Gordon operator.
-We formulate our expectation in the following conjecture. \begin{conjecture} For a large class of asymptotically stationary and stable abstract Klein-Gordon operators (that is, satisfying Assumption \ref{ass.I}, (\ref{puwa9}) and (\ref{stability}) and perhaps some other conditions) the following holds: \begin{enumerate}\item There exists a distinguished self-adjoint operator $K^{\mathrm{s.a.}}$ on $L^2(\mathbb{R},\cK)$ such that the quadratic form (\ref{kleingordon1}) coincides with $(f_1|K^{\mathrm{s.a.}}f_2)$. \item In the sense of $\langle t\rangle^{-s}L^2(\RR,\cK)\to\langle t\rangle^{s}L^2(\RR,\cK)$, for $s>\frac12$,
+It probably corresponds to a distinguished (maybe unique) self-adjoint realization of the Klein--Gordon operator.
+We formulate our expectation in the following conjecture. \begin{conjecture} For a large class of asymptotically stationary and stable abstract Klein--Gordon operators the following holds: \begin{enumerate} \item There exists a distinguished self-adjoint operator $K^{\mathrm{s.a.}}$ on $L^2(\mathbb{R},\cK)$ such that on $\cD(K^{\mathrm{s.a.}})$ the quadratic form (\ref{kleingordon1}) coincides with $\cinner{f_1}{K^{\mathrm{s.a.}}f_2}$. \item For $s>\frac12$ the following statements hold in the sense of $\langle t\rangle^{-s} L^2(\RR,\cK)\to\langle t\rangle^{s}L^2(\RR,\cK)$: